Zoom-to-Inpaint: Image Inpainting with High-Frequency Details: Detailed network architectures

 In this section, we give details of the network architectures of the different components in our zoom-to-inpaint framework.

-\subsection{Coarse Network}
+\subsection{Coarse network}

-The coarse network in our framework has an encoder-decoder-based architecture with residual connections at each level as shown in \fig{fig:coarse_net}.
+The coarse network in our framework has an encoder-decoder-based architecture with gated convolutions \cite{yu2019free} and ELU activation \cite{clevert2016fast}.
+Different from the coarse network of \cite{yu2019free}, we add residual connections at each encoder and decoder level, and insert batch normalization (BatchNorm) \cite{ioffe2015batch} to every layer.
 We find that the residual connections help to propagate the information at each level and help convergence in training.
-We employ gated convolutions with ELU activation \cite{clevert2016fast} as in \cite{yu2019free}, and batch normalization (BatchNorm) \cite{ioffe2015batch} at every layer.
 For downscaling the feature resolution, we use max pooling with a $2\times 2$ window, and for upscaling we use nearest neighbor upsampling by a factor of 2 with an additional convolution layer to avoid checkerboard artifacts \cite{odena2016deconvolution}.
 At the bottleneck, the gated convolutions are applied with dilation rate set to 2, 4 and 8 like in \cite{yu2019free}, for an enlarged receptive field.
 All gated convolution filters are of size $3\times 3$, and the number of output channels is denoted at the top of each level in \fig{fig:coarse_net}.
-The network output is computed by blending with the input as mentioned in Equation 2 in the main paper.
+The network output is computed by blending with the input as mentioned in \eq{eq:coarse_output}.

-\subsection{Super-Resolution Network}
+\subsection{Super-resolution network}

-As shown in \fig{fig:sr_net}, the super-resolution (SR) network in our framework has four cascaded residual blocks, each composed of two convolution layers with ReLU activation \cite{glorot2011deep}.
-We employ pixel shuffle \cite{shi2016realtime} at the end to increase the size of the effective receptive field.
+The super-resolution (SR) network in our framework is shown in \fig{fig:sr_net}.
+It has four cascaded residual blocks, each composed of two convolution layers with ReLU activation \cite{glorot2011deep}.
+We employ pixel shuffle \cite{shi2016realtime} at the end so that most computations are performed at low resolution (LR), to increase the size of the effective receptive field of the network, as well as to reduce computational complexity.
 All output channels are 64 except for the layer before pixel shuffle, which is 256, and the last convolution layer, which is 3, for reconstructing RGB channels for the output.
-We add a global residual connection with bicubic upsampling as in \cite{kim2016accurate} so that the network can focus on recovering the missing high frequency components rather than on low frequency components that are already present in the input.
+We add a global residual connection with bicubic upsampling as in \cite{kim2016accurate} so that the network can focus on recovering the missing high-frequency components rather than on low-frequency components that are already present in the input.
 All convolution filters are of size $3\times 3$.

-\subsection{Refinement Network}
+\subsection{Refinement network}